Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk

-\begin{enumerate} \item The design of our bonus term is novel and hopefully provides additional insights, as follows.
+\begin{enumerate} \item {\bf Phase transition.} The design of our bonus term is novel and hopefully provides additional insights, as follows.
 The first component can be interpreted as controlling the worst-case tail risk, while the second one can be regarded as controlling the instance-dependent tail risk.
 There exhibits a \textit{phase transition} with respect to the size of confidence interval.
 Take $f(T)=\Theta(T^\beta)$.
 At the beginning $\tilde\Theta(T^{2\alpha-\beta})$ time periods, the second term dominates, and so the confidence interval shrinks at a rate of $1/\sqrt{n}$, suggesting that we focus more on exploration within the consistency constraint.
 While in the remaining time periods, the first term dominates, and so the confidence interval shrinks at a rate of $1/n$, suggesting that we focus more on exploitation within the optimality condition.
 Our policy design suggests that to achieve more light-tailed risk, it might be beneficial to have two different phases in the policy design: more exploration at the beginning, and more exploitation afterwards.

-\item Theorem \ref{thm:upper-bound-fixed} suggests that the bonus design \eqref{rad:optimal} matches the best possible tail decaying rate in Corollary \ref{coro:lower-bound} for both worst-case and instance-dependent scenarios, given that the policy has prior knowledge of $T$.
-In the worst-case scenario, if we let $x=\Theta(T^\delta)$ with $\delta>\alpha$, then the regret tail scales as